Quasa

 • Title: Chief Operations Officer (COO)

-• Is primarily concerned with boosting employee output and cutting costs
+• Focuses on increasing employee output and reducing costs

 Create Relevant Content